James Bell Pettigrew: Career

 In 1868, at the age of 36, Pettigrew was elected a Fellow of the Royal Society.

 In 1869 he returned to Scotland to take up an honorary position as Curator of the museum of the Royal College of Surgeons of Edinburgh and employment as pathologist to the Edinburgh Royal Infirmary.
+In 1872 Pettigrew was elected a member of the Harveian Society of Edinburgh and served as president in 1889.
 In 1873 he was elected a Fellow of the Royal Society of Edinburgh his proposer being Sir Thomas Richard Fraser and later that year was elected a Fellow of the Royal College of Physicians of Edinburgh.
 In March 1873 he became a lecturer in Physiology at the Edinburgh Extramural School of Medicine.

 In 1873, Pettigrew published Animal Locomotion: or Walking, Swimming and Flying, his most popular work.
 In 1875, he was appointed to the Chandos Chair of Medicine and Anatomy at St Andrews University and established a home on The Scores which he called Swallowgate because of its situation which allowed him to observe birds in flight.

 Over several subsequent years, Pettigrew assembled his magnum opus Design in Nature, published in three volumes and lavishly illustrated with engravings and photographs.

 Its publication was completed in 1908.

 In this work, he showed some indifference to Darwinism and mainstream evolutionary biology, favouring teleological points of view instead.
 His reputation was subsequently overshadowed by that of his colleague D'Arcy Wentworth Thompson.

 Pettigrew lived at 4 Randolph Place in Edinburgh's West End.

-In 1889, Pettigrew was elected President of the Harveian Society of Edinburgh.

 He died at his home in St Andrews in 1908.
 Pettigrew's grave is in the Eastern Cemetery of St Andrews, linked to the southern wall of the grounds of St Andrews Cathedral.
 His widow and her second husband, Professor James Musgrove, were later buried beside him.